auxio/Zentora/README.md

 1.0.2
 * Fixed button spacing and z-index from search wrapper, version number changed to 1.0.2.
-* rebranded ZstyleX to Zentora, version number is still 10.0.2.
+* re-branded ZstyleX to Zentora, version number is still 10.0.2.

 ##WARRANTY